 1073BCE: Raids into Eastern Cimmeria continued.
 The Orc faction of the Conclave demanded that more serious action be taken to permanently defeat the Goblins, but their protests were blocked by the Human leaders who profited from the Goblin slave trade.

 1072BCE: The Orcs took matters into their own hands.
-They left the Conclave and carved out a region of Eastern Cimmeria for themselves.
+They left the Conclave and elected a group of elders to lead them.
+This council is known as the Maglibarjil.
+The Orcs went east and carved out a region of Cimmeria for themselves.
 The Orcs integrated the Goblins of that region into their new society instead of enslaving them.

 1070BCE: Human raids into Eastern Cimmeria discovered that the Orcs now staunchly defended the Goblins.